 If you used your car while volunteering, you can report the mileage or actual expenses in your TaxAct return.
 The TaxAct program then transfers the information to Schedule A (Form 1040) Itemized Deductions, line 16.
-The TaxAct® program computes the charitable mileage deduction for you, per the IRS Standard Mileage Rates webpage.
+The TaxAct® program computes the charitable mileage deduction for you, per the IRS webpage.

 To report the cost for using your car while volunteering in the TaxAct program (if you need help accessing the Charitable contributions section of the TaxAct program, go to our Charitable - Entering Contributions and Donations in Program FAQ):